Manecas1221212/romance/chapter_15.md

 *Last chance.
 Walk away.
 Go home.
 Deal with this like a rational person.
 Report Jessica to HR.
 File for divorce.
 Find a therapist.
 Choose the normal path.*

-But the normal path meant losing.
-Meant letting Jessica win.
-Meant watching her marriage dissolve and her career implode while the person who'd orchestrated it all faced nothing worse than a professional reprimand.
+But the normal path was risky.
+She had no hard evidence—just theories, suspicions, patterns.
+Without proof, Jessica could deny everything.
+Report her to HR?
+She'd claim Anna was paranoid, unstable, making accusations because of the affair.
+Anna needed a confession.
+She needed Jessica to admit what she'd done.

 Anna had never been good at losing.